U.S. to unveil 'economy first' approach to Mideast peace at Bahrain conference

 He said the Trump approach “seeks to turn our political cause into a humanitarian cause, and to merge the occupation into the region.”

-Kushner said that even without the Israeli and Palestinian governments represented, the presence of Israeli businessmen and journalists with their counterparts from the Arab world would be significant at a time of rising tensions with Iran.
+Kushner said that even without the Israeli and Palestinian governments represented, the presence of Israeli business officials and journalists with their counterparts from the Arab world would be significant at a time of rising tensions with Iran.

 “People realize that the real threat to that region is Iran and their aggression, and Israel and a lot of the other Arab states have a lot more in common today than they did before,” he said.